 “I was scared,” he recalls.
 “I didn’t know if my intolerance and anger and impatience was going to allow me to live with other guys for four months.
 I felt like a time bomb about to go off.”

 But Charlie found acceptance within Guiding Light’s walls, and he embraced time with coaches, who helped him understand the source of his addictions and behaviors.

-“We’ve been swimming together when we can on weekends, and Meredith and I attended a marriage retreat.
+“We’ve been swimming together when we can on weekends, and Mary and I attended a marriage retreat.
 This summer, we’ve booked a rustic cabin up north.
 Things like that never would have interested me before, but I’m not that same man anymore.

 “Guiding Light has taught me to be a better person.
 It’s taught me to be a better father.”

 Charlie recently finished the Guiding Light Recovery program and is now living at Iron House, eager to return to his family, but patient in knowing it can happen too soon.
 He’s also secured a job in maintenance, a pivotal move toward regaining his independence

 “I grew up in an environment where it was not OK to express my feelings,” Charlie says.
 “The only emotion I ever had was anger, and I had no role models to show me how to be a father, how to teach my kids right from wrong.
 I’m learning now to be the person I want my own children to be.